DinoChiesa/get-gcp-access-token/README.md

 # Examples: How to Get a GCP Access Token

-This repo contains examples that illustrate how to get a GCP access token programmatically.
+This repo contains code examples that illustrate how to get a GCP access token programmatically.

 ## What does a token look like?

 There are different ways to get a token, but regardless of the way you choose, the token always looks similar.

 It will look like: